the-teachingRSE-project/competencies/institutionalized_education.md

 Ireland's Professional Development Framework [@Donnelly2018] provides accreditation to higher education teachers who successfully complete training on the National Forum's Open Courses via digital badges [@OpenCoursesBadges].
-The Extreme Science and Engineering Discovery Environment organization delivers badges to incentivise participation in HPC training events [@Kappes2015; @Sale2017].
+The Extreme Science and Engineering Discovery Environment organisation delivers badges to incentivise participation in HPC training events [@Kappes2015; @Sale2017].
 IBM delivers badges to promote continuous learning and provide micro-credentials to its staff and customers [@Leaser2020; @Leaser2019] There are 1360 badges as of July 2023 [@IBMBadges] and 1 million badges were issued as of July 2018 [@Daniels2018];
-they are recognized by a few academic institutions [@NortheasternUniversityIBMBadges; @NCCentralUniversityIBMBadges; @BluefieldIBMBadges] and in some cases are convertible to graduate credit [@Leaser2020].
+they are recognised by a few academic institutions [@NortheasternUniversityIBMBadges; @NCCentralUniversityIBMBadges; @BluefieldIBMBadges] and in some cases are convertible to graduate credit [@Leaser2020].